Chapter 22. Spring.NET Web Framework

 </html>

-The <spring:Content/> control in the above example uses the contentPlaceholderId attribute (property) to specify exactly which placeholder from the master page is to be overridden.
-Because this particular page does not define content elements for the head and title place holders, they will be displayed using the default content supplied in the master page.
+The <spring:Content/> control in the example uses the contentPlaceholderId attribute (property) to specify exactly which placeholder from the master page is to be overridden.
+Because this particular page does not define content elements for the head and title placeholders, the content elements are defined by the default content supplied in the master page.

-Both the ContentPlaceHolder and Content controls can contain any valid ASP.NET markup: HTML, standard ASP.NET controls, user controls, etc.
+Both the ContentPlaceHolder and Content controls can contain any valid ASP.NET markup: HTML, standard ASP.NET controls, user controls, and so on.

 Technically, the <html> and <body> tags from the previous example are not strictly necessary because they are already defined in the master page.
-However, if these tags are omitted, then Visual Studio 2003 will complain about a schema and intellisense won't work, so it's much easier to work in the HTML view if those tags are included.
-They will be ignored when the page is rendered.
+However, if these tags are omitted, Visual Studio 2003 complains about a schema, and IntelliSense does not work.
+So it is much easier to work in the HTML view if those tags are included.
+They are ignored when the page is rendered.

-The Spring.Web.UI.Page class exposes a property called MasterPageFile, which can be used to specify the master page.
+The Spring.Web.UI.Page class exposes a property called MasterPageFile, which you can use to specify the master page.

 The recommended way to do this is by leveraging the Spring.NET IoC container and creating definitions similar to the following: